“20. Activities,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Activities that are unsafe.

 Any exceptions to these instructions must be approved by the Area Presidency.

-In many parts of the world, health and accident insurance coverage is available to Church members through employer-sponsored, personal, or government programs.
-Where such coverage is available, members are responsible to access all available benefits provided through it if they incur an injury during a Church activity before seeking help from Church activity insurance (see 18.104.22.168).
+In many parts of the world, health and accident insurance coverage is available through employers or government programs.
+Members who have this coverage should access all available benefits if they incur an injury during a Church activity before seeking help from Church activity insurance (see 18.104.22.168).

-In the United States and Canada, the Church Activity Medical Assistance Program provides secondary medical and dental assistance for injuries sustained while participating in a Church activity.
+In the United States and Canada, the Church Activity Medical Assistance (CAMA) program provides secondary medical and dental assistance for injuries sustained while participating in a Church activity.
 It also provides funeral assistance if necessary.
-This program is primarily designed to supplement, not replace, a person’s own health and accident insurance.
+This program is designed to supplement, not replace, a person’s own health and accident insurance.
 For more information, see “FAQs—What Should I Do?” on ChurchofJesusChrist.org.

 Deseret Mutual Benefit Administrators

 P.O.
 Box 45530